 If you do need to lower your debt-to-income ratio in order to qualify for a mortgage loan, there are many ways to do so!

 The most obvious answer is to work on paying down your debts, but approaching this project strategically can help you lower your debt-to-income ratio faster.
+Our debt related calculators may help you develop a plan.

 Because every lender’s parameters are different, it’s best to talk to your lender specifically to see what they require from their borrowers and how you might be able to shift your finances around to meet their eligibility needs.
 For instance, a lender might be willing to drop an installment loan from your ratio calculation if you can pay it down sufficiently up-front, even if there are some payments left.
 A lender may also be able to give you specific advice about which debts to focus on first.